 Or does it look like the picture (B) above, where the heart rate rises gradually throughout the run?

-Or perhaps it jumps around erratically, suddenly going from a low heart rate to a high heart rate, even though you were maintaining the same pace throughout?
+Or perhaps it jumps around erratically like in Exhibit C above, suddenly going from a low heart rate to a high heart rate (see the “shelf” around 22 minutes to 27 minutes), even though you were maintaining the same pace throughout?

 Assuming you are running at the same pace throughout the run, you’d expect to see something like Exhibit B. So why are you seeing something different?

 Problems normally caused by optical wrist-based heart rate monitors

 Most of the problems I see in this area stem from people using the optical heart rate monitor on their sports watch without setting the watch up correctly.

 There is a sensor inside the watch with strong LED lights either side of it.
 The sensor looks at changes in the reflected light level caused by the blood pulsing past it.
 For this to work properly, the watch needs to be set up correctly on the arm.
 If it’s not, it can start measuring your cadence instead!

 Cadence monitor instead of Heart Rate monitor!